sparklingdataocean/gh-pages/_posts/2017-12-24-word2vec2graphPsychoanalysis.markdown

 <p>Graph picture with no parameters: edge weights in (-1.0, 1.0):</p>

-<p>Example1:</p>
+<p>Example 1:</p>

 <a href="#">
     <img src="{{ site.baseurl }}/img/graph24.jpg" alt="Post Sample Image" width="500" height="500">
 </a>

-<p>Example2:</p>
+<p>Example 2:</p>

 <a href="#">
     <img src="{{ site.baseurl }}/img/graph23.jpg" alt="Post Sample Image" width="560" height="500">
 </a>

-<p>Example3:</p>
+<p>Example 3:</p>

 <a href="#">
     <img src="{{ site.baseurl }}/img/graph22.jpg" alt="Post Sample Image" width="700" height="500">
 </a>

 <p>This post example topics with high cosine similarity word pairs are more expected then topics with low cosine similarity word pairs.
 Lowly correlated word pairs give us more interesting and unpredicted results.
-The last example shows that within Psychoanalysis text file the word 'association' is associated with unexpected words...</p>
+The last example shows that within Psychoanalysis text file the word 'association' is associated with some unexpected words...</p>

 <p><h3>Next Post - Associations</h3>
 In the next several posts we will deeper look at data associations.</p>